-Below is the sixteenth article in a series which covers specific aspects of the error of sedevacantism.
-As context for this sixteenth article, let us recall what we saw in the earlier fifteen articles:
+Below is the eighteenth article in a series which covers specific aspects of the error of sedevacantism.
+As context for this eighteenth article, let us recall what we saw in the earlier seventeen articles:

 In the first article, we saw that we cannot know whether the pope (or anyone else) is a formal heretic (rather than a material heretic only) – and thus whether he is outside the true Catholic Church based simply on his persistent, public teaching of a heretical opinion.1